 Worried your child has ADHD: first steps

-If your child is diagnosed with ADHD, you and your health professional can work together to develop a behaviour management plan.
+If your child is diagnosed with ADHD, you and your health professional will work together to develop a behaviour management plan.

-Managing attention deficit hyperactivity disorder (ADHD) in children is about first accepting that your child will behave in challenging ways.
-But a behaviour management plan can make the behaviour easier to handle.
+Managing attention deficit hyperactivity disorder (ADHD) in teenagers is first about accepting that your child will behave in challenging ways at times and might have difficulties both at home and school.

-- strategies to manage your child’s energy levels and tiredness
+- strategies to help your child manage energy levels and tiredness

-- strategies to support your child in the classroom
+- strategies to support your child at school

 - medication, if your child needs it.